elisareineg/cisc327-library-management-a2-20390874/A1_Goncalves_9874.md

 - **ISBN Format Validation**: Tests that ISBNs containing non-numeric characters are rejected with "isbn must be a 13-digit number" error
 - **Copies Validation**: Tests that negative copies, zero copies, and non-integer copies are rejected with appropriate error messages

-\_Note: R1 is partially complete.
-The core functionality works, but there are minor issues: ISBN validation only checks length (13 characters) but doesn't validate that all characters are digits - it would accept invalid ISBNs like "123456789abcd" or "123456789-123".
+_Note: R1 is partially complete.
+The core functionality works, but ISBN validation only checks length (13 characters) and doesn't validate that all characters are digits - it would accept invalid ISBNs like "123456789abcd" or "123456789-123"._

 ## R2